 2. Trim the Length of Your Video

 As I mentioned above, it's really hard to keep anyone’s attention on the internet.
 Don’t let your content go on for too long.
-Get in and out, packing in as much value as you can.
 Your users will appreciate how concise you are and come back wanting more.

 3. Personalize as Much as You Can